 1. Setup Your Server With a Publicly Accessible Deployment URL:

-First requirement is to have a public URL(either IP or domain based) of the server where you need to deploy the application.
-So, in case its some-kind of private(password protected), you should consider making it public, or at least, provide public access to a single web hook script file that will responsible for perform other necessary operations.
+The first requirement is to have a public URL(either IP or domain-based) of the server where you need to deploy the application.
+So, if it is some private(password protected), you should consider making it public or at least provide public access to a single webhook script file that will be responsible for performing other necessary operations.

 2. Have A Build System Set Up On Server:

-You also need to have a simple automated build system on the server for operations like pull/checkout expected revision, update dependency, update file permissions etc. For a simple build system, you can have a look at my suggestion on easily build system implementation using makefile.
-On the other hand, if you have proper shell permission on the server scripting language(say PHP), then you can add the commands there too as well.
+You also need to have a simple automated build system on the server for operations like pull/checkout expected revision, update dependency, update file permissions, etc. For a simple build system, you can have a look at my suggestion on easily build system implementation using makefile.
+On the other hand, if you have proper shell permission on the server scripting language(say PHP), then you can add the commands there, too.

 3. Create A Web-hook On Github:

-On your project’s settings page, go to the ‘Webhooks/Services’ section and enter the URL of the deployment script you want to have called upon every successful push/merge operations, as like below screenshot:
+On your project’s settings page, go to the ‘Webhooks/Services’ section and enter the URL of the deployment script you want to have called upon every successful push/merge operation, as in the below screenshot:

-The ‘secret’ field is options, lets ignore it for our easy setup process.
+The ‘secret’ field is an option; let’s ignore it for our easy setup process.

-You will have to add the deploy script and make file paths to .gitignore file so that those aren’t considered under git repository at all.
-Alternatively, you can have it setup on an independent location(not under any git repo) and check/parse the payload data to detect which repository to update.
-It is helpful if you have multiple applications setup on same server.
+You will have to add the deploy script and change file paths to the .gitignore file so that those files aren’t considered part of the git repository at all.
+Alternatively, you can have it set up in an independent location(not under any git repo) and check/parse the payload data to detect which repository to update.
+This is helpful if you have multiple applications set up on the same server.

 These files also should have proper execution permission by the web server user(usually ‘www-data’).
-If you are having a make file for executing all other build operations, then the web script(here is my case, a php script) can have a very simple instruction as below:
+If you have a make file for executing all other build operations, then the web script(here, in my case, a php script) can have a simple instruction as below:

 echo shell_exec("make >application/logs/deploy.log 2>&1 </dev/null &");

-Only ‘make’ command would work too, however usually, we will want to have our build output written to our log file so that we can analyze if it fails in any way.
-Also we are instructing the script to run in background so that on github side, we don’t face a timeout error.
+Only the ‘make’ command would work, too.
+However, we usually want to have our build output written to our log file so that we can analyze if it fails in any way.
+Also, we are instructing the script to run in the background so that on the GitHub side, we don’t face a timeout error.

 5. Separating Production/Development Branch: